Maveo/Spark/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Setup (please complete the following information):**
- - OS: [e.g. Windows, Ubuntu, ...]
+(Optional)